ncsa/GenomicsCortextVarNextflow/README.md

 ### How to use

 After cloning the repository, go to cortex_Var_NF/nextflow.config.
-Follow the instructions within the file and provided necessary directories.
+Follow the instructions within the file and provide necessary directories.

 **Important note: the k-mer and color specific cortex have to be made before running this script.
 This script DOES NOT make the specific binary cortex files**